 Direct loans have a federal loan fee deducted at disbursement.
 The interest rate is a fixed rate, which is set by the federal government.
-The unsubsidized Direct Loan interest rate is currently 6.21% for graduate students.
+The unsubsidized Direct Loan interest rate is currently 6.60% for graduate students.
+This interest rate is set annually by the federal government.